 - Are areas in and around the building kept free from accumulated packaging materials and pallets?

 - Are metal lockers provided for employees clothing?

 - Are liquefied petroleum gas (LPG) cylinders stored safely, preferably in a fenced compound outdoors at least 2m away from any boundary fences?
 Is the store used only for cylinder storage?

-- Are empty cylinders treated in the same manner, but kept separate and labeled empty?
+- Are empty cylinders treated in the same manner, but kept separate and labelled empty?

 - Are permanent warning notices prominently displayed prohibiting smoking and naked lights?

-- Are cylinders stored with their valves uppermost?
+- Are cylinders stored with their valves upwards?

 - Are fire doors, exits, fire equipment and fire notices kept unobstructed?

 - Are storage areas accessible to fire fighters?

 - Are stack sizes kept as small as is practicable in the circumstances?

 - Are there clear spaces around stacks of stored materials and adequate gangways between them?